maarek/android-wheel/README.md

 Updates:

-Add the ability to remove drop shadows.\n
+Add the ability to remove drop shadows.

-Add the ability to color drop shadows.\n
+Add the ability to color drop shadows.

-Add the ability to change background and foreground drawables.\n Added Holo Wheel example to the demo.\n
+Add the ability to change background and foreground drawables.

+Added Holo Wheel example to the demo.